ansys/pymapdl/doc/source/contributing.rst

 5. Update the version numbers in ``ansys/mapdl/reader/_version.py`` and commit it.
-   Push the branch to GitHub and create a new PR for this release that merges it to master.
-Development to master should be limited at this point while effort is focused on the release.
+   Push the branch to GitHub and create a new PR for this release that merges it to main.
+Development to main should be limited at this point while effort is focused on the release.

 6. It is now the responsibility of the PyMAPDL community and